Can China become a 'peacemaker' in the Middle East? – DW – 04/27/2023

 William Yang in Taipei

 China has been promoting itself as a peacemaker in the Middle East.
-Beijing brokered a peace deal between Iran and Saudi Arabia — and is now eyeing the Israel-Palestine conflict.
+Beijing brokered a peace deal between Iran and Saudi Arabia — and is now eyeing the Israeli-Palestinian conflict.

 https://p.dw.com/p/4Qdf3